XX. Retention of and Access to Records

 · Safety Planning (safe place to wait, escort from car, etc.)

 Each client file should have a contact or notes sheet to facilitate this documentation.
 Make it easy to use so you can document activities, especially in court.

-If your agency utilizes a records managment system (RMS)– ensure that information in the RMS is correct and can be viewed by your program monitor.
+If your agency utilizes a records management system (RMS)– ensure that information in the RMS is correct and can be viewed by your program monitor.

 2. RETENTION OF RECORDS

-In accordance with the requirements set forth in 28 CFR Part 66 for state and local governments and Part 70 for Non-Profit organizations, all financial records, supporting documents, statistical records, and all other records pertinent to the award shall be retained by each subrecipient organization for AT LEAST FIVE YEARS following the closure of their most recent audit report.
+In accordance with the requirements set forth in 28 CFR Part 66 for state and local governments and Part 70 for Non-Profit organizations, all financial records, supporting documents, statistical records, and all other records pertinent to the award shall be retained by each subrecipient organization for AT LEAST FIVE YEARS following the closure of their most recent audit report containing the final invoice of the Grant Contract.
 Retention is required for purposes of Federal and State examination and audit.
 Records may be retained in an automated format.
 State or local governments may impose record retention and maintenance requirements in addition to those prescribed.
 Reference 2 CFR 200.333

 3. MAINTENANCE OF RECORDS